The Mindfulness Definition: What Is Mindfulness?

 Mindfulness is believed to have originated from ancient religions and practices like Hinduism, Buddhism, and yoga.
 A major component of Buddhism is the eightfold path to enlightenment, and "sati" is the first step on that path.
 The Buddhist practice of Sati is explained as "an awareness" or being in one's "right mindfulness," and is similar to the mindfulness many people in the West are implementing into their lives today.

 Jon Kabat-Zinn played a large role in bringing mindfulness to the United States and is both an expert and one of the biggest influences in the world of mindfulness.
 Kabat-Zinn founded the Center for Mindfulness at the University of Massachusetts Medical School and its corresponding Stress Reduction Clinic.
 In 1979, the first group of patients were exposed to his newly developed Mindfulness-Based Stress Reduction (MBSR) program, which Kabat-Zinn now teaches around the world.
 Before these developments, Kabat-Zinn studied under Buddhist teachers, where he was introduced to Eastern mindfulness techniques.
+His approach to mindfulness fits closely with the mindfulness definition, which emphasizes non-judgmental awareness of the present moment.
 He combined what he learned with Western science to develop MBSR and the popular style of mindfulness many people in the United States practice today.

 Along with Kabat-Zinn, the founders of Insight Meditation Society, a meditation retreat, played a big role in popularizing mindfulness in the United States.
 The IMS and its founders helped introduce mindfulness meditation in the United States, which has now become very popular in the U.S. and other Western countries.